-Minimum Squ Type are Footage an d Full Bathrooms Per Unit
+Minimum Square Footage and Full Bathrooms Per Unit Type

 Unit Type Bathrooms Minimum Square Feet

 Efficiency 1 450

 1 Bedroom 1 650

 2 Bedroom 1 800

 3 Bedroom 2 1100

 4 Bedroom 2.5 1400

 Waiver of Minimum Square Footage and Full Bathroom Requirements.
 The minimum square footage and full bathroom requirements may be waived for an existing project which is being rehabilitated only if a federal program finances the unit and the federal agency administering the program which finances the unit requests a waiver of such limits or a rehab of an existing LIHTC property that doesn't meet the current square footage minimum and full bathroom requirements.